jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

        :align: center
        :width: 380px

 Is Igor panel and here are your last chances to control what and how it gets created… I have limited information on what works best, so try this your self… Keep in mind, that while on PC you can create either mov file (Quicktime) or AVI file, it may be challenge to get avi files play on Mac.
-I suspect that considering the avi mess in video formats, you may have much better chance to play QUicktime movies (mov)… But there is no guarantee on unknown machines, that they will have Apple quicktime.
+I suspect that considering the avi mess in video formats, you may have much better chance to play Quicktime movies (mov)… But there is no guarantee on unknown machines, that they will have Apple quicktime.

 Note, that every time Nika adds frame to the movie, it prints in the history area: